How to Know the I, Part 1

 The whole body is like that - every part of the body is just like that.
 This body is a collection of components; that is why we call it an "aggregate."
 Is there a self in the body?
 Can we find a self?
 Can we really find a body?
 Especially when you know that the body is undergoing continual change.
 Everything you eat, everything you breathe, everything you perceive comes into the body and changes it.
 And you are continually releasing elements of the body - it is continually changing, it is never the same, and yet we attach to it a label: body.
 And we invest into that label "permanence" which is not there.
 This is a form of dreaming - it is a mental assumption which creates an illusion.

-This heap or pile of elements that we call the body, inwe call it .
-This is the tenth sphere on the tree of life, the lowest sphere of the ten. means ‘the kingdom,' and kingdom relates well to this term ‘aggregate.'
+This heap or pile of elements that we call the body, in Kabbalah we call it Malkuth.
+This is the tenth sphere on the tree of life, the lowest sphere of the ten.
+Malkuth means ‘the kingdom,' and kingdom relates well to this term ‘aggregate.'
 A kingdom is a hierarchical organization of many components, many pieces, and the body is just that.
 It is a collection that is hugely sophisticated, but also extremely vulnerable.
 This body exists by a thread, and it is very simple to cut that thread.